ahmedhosssam/ahmedhosssam.github.io/content/posts/chatbang/index.md

 	chromedp.Click(`#prompt-textarea`, chromedp.ByID),
 )
 ```
-This code snippet searches for an element with the id `#prmopt-textarea` and send the prompt to it.
+This code snippet searches for an element with the id `#prompt-textarea` and send the prompt to it.
 And then it searches for the submit button with the id `#composer-submit-button` and click it.

 The `modifiedPrompt` variable is the same prompt as the user entered it, but with adding ` (Make an answer in less than 5 lines)`.
 The reason behind this is that I hate the long responses from ChatGPT.
 In most cases I just want a one-line response, I don't want a whole article with an introduction and conclusion.
-Also because I don't the response to fill the whole terminal window, I opened chatbang to answer something and then I close it to continue my life.
+Also because I don't want the response to fill the whole terminal window, I opened chatbang to answer something and then I close it to continue my life.
 I don't want the response to distract me from the context of the terminal, if that makes sense.

 Anyways, aftet clicking the submit button we just wait for a response.
-Here I basically run an infinite for loop (because golang doesn't have a built-in while loop, you need to type `for {...}` to get the same behavior) that waits for the last copy button in the page to appear, which will appear after chatgpt complete the full response.
+Here I basically run an infinite for loop (because golang doesn't have a built-in while loop, you need to type `for {...}` to get the same behavior) that waits for the last copy button in the page to appear, which will appear after chatgpt completes the full response.
 The reason behind this is that chatgpt's page has a lot copy buttons, and all of them are the same button with the same attributes, so we need to wait for the last button to appear and then click it.

 Sometimes (which is kind of rare) it chooses to click on the copy button of the last prompt, so you see your prompt as a result in the terminal, but that happens very rarely.